 Why should I buy one from the BHF?

 We’re an organisation you can trust, informed by world class medical expertise and research.
-You’ll get expert guidance, the right package, a free CPR training kit and free delivery and returns.
+You’ll get expert guidance, the right package, free delivery and returns.
 Your investment in a defibrillator will help save and improve lives by funding our research into heart and circulatory diseases.

 More about defibrillators